 3. Cease All Attempts At Contact

-This is the hardest one to do, because I know you want to drown them in hate texts, angry emails, and even sit on their front stoop declaring to everyone who walks by, “A ghoster lives here!
-An evil, jerk face ghoster lives here,” but don’t do it.
+This is the hardest one to do, because I know you want to drown them in angry texts, emails, and even sit on their front stoop declaring to everyone who walks by, “A ghoster lives here!
+A jerk face ghoster lives here,” but don’t do it.
 As much as it may be difficult, you want to take the high road as much as you can.
 You don’t want to ever give them a reason to think that them ghosting you was a good idea.

 4. Delete Everything Related To Them